NHSDigital/software-engineering-quality-framework/practices/feature-toggling.md

 For a detailed and widely referenced introduction to this practice, see Martin Fowler's article on [Feature Toggles](https://martinfowler.com/articles/feature-toggles.html).

-While some areas are looking to adopt a more enterprise-grade offering with Flagsmith, it's important to recognise that more minimal feature toggle approaches may be appropriate for smaller or simpler systems.
+While some areas are looking to adopt a more enterprise-grade offering with a dedicated feature toggling tool, it's important to recognise that more minimal feature toggle approaches may be appropriate for smaller or simpler systems.
 The [Thoughtworks Technology Radar](https://www.thoughtworks.com/radar) notes that many teams over-engineer feature flagging by immediately adopting complex platforms, when a simpler approach (e.g., environment variables or static config) would suffice.
 However, irrespective of how the toggle is implemented, the **governance, traceability, and lifecycle management processes should be consistent**.

 ## What is feature toggling?